rclone/rclone/MANUAL.md

 * Memory
     * Fix setting of mime types (Nick Craig-Wood)
 * Onedrive
-    * Add support for China region operated by Vnet Group and other regional suppliers (NyaMisty)
+    * Add support for China region operated by 21vianet and other regional suppliers (NyaMisty)
     * Warn on gateway timeout errors (Nick Craig-Wood)
     * Fall back to normal copy if server-side copy unavailable (Alex Chen)
     * Fix server-side copy completely disabled on OneDrive for Business (Cnly)